West Kelowna Real Estate News!

 The number of months of inventory is another important measure of the balance between sales and the supply of listings.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

-Seasonally adjusted MLS® HPI readings in August were up from the previous month in 14 of the 18 markets tracked by the index, marking the biggest dispersion of monthly price gains since last March.
+Seasonally adjusted MLS® HPI readings in October were up from the previous month in 14 of the 18 markets tracked by the index.
 (Table 1)

-All benchmark home categories tracked by the index returned to positive y-o-y territory in August.
-Two-storey single-family home prices were up most, rising 1.2% y-o-y.
-One-storey single family home prices rose 0.7% y-o-y, while townhouse/row and apartment unit edged up 0.3% and 0.5%, respectively.
+All benchmark home categories tracked by the index remained in positive y-o-y territory in October 2019.
+Two-storey single-family home prices were up most, rising 2.5% y-o-y.
+One-storey single family home prices rose 1.4% y-o-y, while townhouse/row and apartment units climbed by 1% and 1.2%, respectively.

 The MLS® HPI provides the best way to gauge price trends, because averages are strongly distorted by changes in the mix of sales activity from one month to the next.